 -

-Don’t underestimate U.S. distances!
-Driving from Seattle to Miami takes 45+ hours—fly instead (trust me, we considered it and nixed the idea).
+Don't underestimate U.S. distances!
+Driving non-stop from Seattle to Miami takes 45+ hours with zero rest breaks—flying is the only practical choice for match-focused itineraries (trust me, we considered it and nixed the idea).

 -